kyovchev/xarm-bottle-pick-and-place/README.md

 This repository provides a REST API App for execution of bottle detection and pick and place coordinates generation.

 This is the current and maintained approach.
-In order to start the app you should run the uvicorn server by execution of the following command:
+In order to start the app you can use the [run.sh](./run.sh) script or you can run the uvicorn server by execution of the following command:

 `uvicorn main:app --host 0.0.0.0 --port 22001`.